tsps40642/Data_Visualization_Workbook_Tableau/README.md

 This is a notebook for data visualization on Tableau Below are demonstrations for some steps using sample dataset from: https://youtu.be/47_JlqPxKjY?si=315RZyXXv4nmidq7

+## Data overview
+These are some important fields we will use later:
+1. `Neighborhood Group` is a coarser category than `Neighborhood`
+2. `Last Review` is in date form

 ## Create a map for "average price" in the `Neighborhood` by `Room Type`
 1. Place `Longtitude` in Columns and `Latitude` in Rows (or double click them respectively) -> it will show a map
 2. Drag `Neighbor` into Detail -> it will show `Neighborhood` locations on the map, with each data point having `Longtitude` and `Latitude`